 Post-Employment and Change-in-Control Compensation.
 The compensation our named executives receive post-employment is based on provisions included in individual equity award agreements, retirement plan documents and employment agreements.
 We enter into employment agreements with our named executive officers because they encourage continuity of our leadership team, which is particularly valuable as leadership manages the Company through the change needed to successfully implement our transformational business strategy.
 Employment agreements also provide a form of protection for the Company through restrictive covenant provisions, and they provide the individual with comfort that he will be treated fairly in the event of a termination not for cause or under a change-in-control situation.
 The change-in-control provision included in each named executive officer's agreement requires a double trigger in order to receive any payment in the event of a change-in-control situation.
-First, a change-in-control must occur, and second, the individual must terminate employment without cause within six months prior to or two years following the change-in-control event.
-Our stock option awards are also subject to double trigger vesting in the event of a change-in-control.
+First, a change-in-control must occur, and second, the individual must terminate employment for good reason or the Company must terminate employment without cause within six months prior to or two years following the change-in-control event.
+Our stock option awards are also subject to double trigger vesting in the event of a change-in-control situation.
+Performance share units will be paid out in cash on a prorated basis based on actual results achieved through the end of the fiscal quarter prior to a change-in-control.
 Thereafter, the executive would typically receive a replacement award of restricted stock units in the successor entity.
 Restricted Stock Units ("RSUs"), which are not routinely a component of our executive compensation program, vest upon a change-in-control, unless the successor entity converts the awards to equivalent grants in the successor.
 Provided, however, such converted RSU awards will vest in full if the executive is terminated without cause following the change-in-control.
 We believe providing change-in-control protection encourages our named executives to pursue and facilitate change-in-control transactions that are in the best interests of stockholders while not granting executives an undeserved windfall.